helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>At some time in the life cycle of virtually every organization, its ability to succeed in spite of itself runs out.</h3 quote>
+<h3 quote align='center'>We need the kind of leadership exemplified by President Kennedy to just do it!
+But we must do it as good stewards, aggressively exerting control over the moon.</h3 quote>

 ---